 Vitamin C, also identified as ascorbic acid, provides many advantages to those who take it.

-Vitamin C is an antioxidant, which means it can neutralize the harmful effects of toxins such as mercury, lead, and other toxic substances.
+Vitamin C is an antioxidant, which can neutralize the harmful effects of toxins such as mercury, lead, and other substances.

 Historically, vitamin c has been used to prevent and treat scurvy and other diseases associated with vitamin C deficiency, such as diarrhea, nausea, vomiting, and diarrhea.
 Although vitamin C is considered an immune booster, there is no evidence taking it can prevent or treat infections.